 See the Image Diagnostics section on The Image Viewer page for information about image search settings and selecting diagnostic searches.

-- Throw Exception (Update Off): The Image Update panel is not used.
+- Throw Exception (Update Off): The Image Update panel is not used, and so will not display when an image is not found.

 - Auto Update: This setting engages the Image Update panel internally by trying additional search parameters to create a match and continue the script without user interaction.